hashicorp/vagrant/website/docs/source/v2/multi-machine/index.html.md

 usage of the various `vagrant` commands changes slightly.
 The change should be mostly intuitive.

-Most commands, such as `vagrant up`, begin requiring the name of the machine to control.
-Using the example above, you could say `vagrant up web`, or `vagrant up db`.
-If no name is specified, it is assumed you mean to perform that operation on every machine.
-Therefore, `vagrant up` alone will bring up both the web and DB machine.
+Commands that only make sense to target a single machine, such as `vagrant ssh`, now _require_ the name of the machine to control.
+Using the example above, you would say `vagrant ssh web` or `vagrant ssh db`.

+Other commands, such as `vagrant up`, operate on _every_ machine by default.
+So if you ran `vagrant up`, Vagrant would bring up both the web and DB machine.
+You could also optionally be specific and say `vagrant up web` or `vagrant up db`.

 Additionally, you can specify a regular expression for matching only certain machines.
 This is useful in some cases where you specify many similar